- More precise than a fitness scale

 As mentioned, the main difference between the first and second generation devices is that the original Aim has a screen, while the new tracker has no screen.
 This enables the Chisel to have a battery life that is twice as long.
 A full charge will take about 2 hours, and can last up to one and a half months with regular use.
 With heavier use, it should last between 2 and 4 weeks.
 The Chisel is lighter than its predecessor, allowing you to transport the device with ease.
-Also, at around $99, the Chisel costs less than the original device.
+Also, the Chisel costs less than the original device.

 “The earlier success of the Skulpt Aim is helping to change the way people monitor fitness, so we wanted to create an affordable counterpart that gives a wider audience the chance to better understand their bodies,” said Jose Bohorquez, Co-Founder and CEO, Skulpt.

 Chisel supports only one user at a time.
 It can however be re-paired to another person’s app at any time.
 If you are sharing your Chisel with another person, you need to make sure the device is paired with the correct app before use, to ensure the measurements are saved to the correct app.

 With regular use, this little tracker will give you greater insight into your fitness and enable you to precisely measure the results of your workouts.
 This will help you to understand where exactly you are losing fat and gaining muscle.
 Next time you head off to the gym, you will have a much greater understanding on which muscles you need to place most focus on.